cu-numpde/fall22-community-Mateus-A-R-Braga/proposal.md

 procedural steps, please explain here.
 "None at this time" is acceptable for this question.

-Notes:
+* The Clawpack community was most active approximately 5-10 years ago and is less active these days.
+It may not be the best choice going forward for a project.

-* The Pyclaw is the most active and has the most documentaiton and suport.
-    * this would be the best for a project.
+    * The Pyclaw is the most contributors and lots of documentaiton (would be the best solver of the four to choose for a project).
+    * GeoClaw had the most changes in the past year, but only one contributor.
+    * Submitted request to join Clawpack Slack but have yet to hear back from them.

+* Travis continuos integration is used (service used to build and test software projects hosted on GitHub and Bitbucket).

 * If using either the Fortran or Python installations there is an automated test suite that runs several tests and compares the solution (parts of the soltution) to archived resutls.

-* For PyClaw 46 of 48 tests in the test suite pass and two tests fail with an error that there is no such file or directory for the verification file (the file name for the verificaiton file might be mislabeld for those tests)
+    * For PyClaw, 46 of 48 tests in the test suite pass and two tests fail with an error that there is no such file or directory for the verification file (the file name for the verificaiton file might be mislabeld for those tests)
     * For the Fortran based tests all three tests in the test suite fail.

 * Permissive license: Berkeley Software Distribution (BSD) license (BSD 3-Clause)
-    * Concern about license: On the Clawpack website the copyright is from 1994-2020, does that mean it is no longer in effect? => "Copyright (c) 1994–2020, The Clawpack Development Team.
+    * Concern about license: On the Clawpack website the copyright is from 1994-2020, does that mean it is no longer in effect? &rarr "Copyright (c) 1994–2020, The Clawpack Development Team.
 All rights reserved."

-* Travis continuos integration is used

-* Submitted request to join Clawpack Slack.
-Have yet to hear back from them.

-* In the docs directory (after installing) there are no files
+* In the classic/doc/ directory (after installing) there are no files.

-* Seemed most active approximately 5-10 years ago, less active these days
-    * May not be the best choice going forward for a project

 #### Note on copyright
 Students retain copyright on any work done in completion of a CU